LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** All emissions estimation in simulation is based on the assumption that technologies quantify emissions.

+If an emission estimation results in a negative value due to considerations of repairable emissions, the simulator will automatically set this value to 0 for reporting purposes.

 --------------------------------------------------------------------------------

 ## 9\.
 Method Inputs